Blog

 By Michael Wynn, Allied Universal® Enhanced Protection Services Director of Canine Training

-You’re standing in the kitchen, listening to all the usual sounds it produces: a burner clicks, water hums, a spoon scrapes the side of a pot.
+You walk into the kitchen, listening to all the usual sounds it produces: a burner clicks, water hums, a spoon scrapes the side of a pot.
 Then, the air changes and you lift your nose.
 To you, the sudden aroma is simple: spaghetti sauce.
 One smell, one label.
 A dog experiences the same moment differently.
-The “sauce” is not one thing but an amalgamation of tomato, onion, garlic, herbs, and oil—each ingredient with its own unique, invisible thread.
+The “sauce” is not one thing but an amalgamation of unique scents.
+Tomato, onion, garlic, herbs, and oil—each ingredient has its own unique, invisible aromatic thread.

-That ability to separate a blend into its parts is the starting point for understanding why canine security teams remain such a valued tool in explosives detection work, especially in complex spaces like cargo and freight operations, loading docks, and busy commercial buildings.
+That ability to separate scents into their parts is the starting point for understanding why canine security teams remain such a valued tool in explosives detection work, especially in complex spaces like cargo and freight operations, loading docks, and busy commercial buildings.

 Image